ajpgarner/moment/README.md

 `localizing_matrix`: Generates a localizing matrix for a supplied set of Hermitian operators and monomial expression.

-`make_hermitian`: Makes a symbolic matrix Hermitian, by inferring equality constraints and applying them.

-`make_symmetric`: Makes a symbolic matrix symmetric, by inferring equality constraints and applying them.

 `moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.

 `new_algebraic_matrix_system`: Starts a new context of shared variables, with specified algebraic relations.